Ebazhanov/linkedin-skill-assessments-quizzes/aws/aws-quiz.md

 - [ ] Create the S3 bucket as a target for Application Load Balancer.
 Use Web Application Firewall (WAF) to create a rule to limit access to the S3 bucket by source IP.
 - [ ] You can not limit access to an S3 bucket by IP address.
-- [ ] In the preperties of the S3 bucket, add an access control option that limit access to the bucket by source IP address.
+- [ ] In the properties of the S3 bucket, add an access control option that limit access to the bucket by source IP address.
 Input the list of IPs into dialog.
 - [x] Create a bucket policy with a condition that limit access to a list of approved IP addresses.
 Attach this policy to the bucket.

 #### Q89.
 What is the benefits of using S3 Glacier for storage?